Why You Should Not Represent Yourself in a Motorcycle Accident Lawsuit in New Jersey

 Your Investigation Might Miss Something

-Investigating the facts of a motorcycle crash is one of the most important skills a motorcycle injury attorney in NJ can have.
+Investigating the facts of a motorcycle crash is one of the most important skills a motorcycle accident lawyer in NJ can have.
 An attorney will review every aspect of your crash with a fine-toothed comb to determine who was at fault.
 This process can involve a variety of techniques, including:

 - Reviewing the accident report